apache/incubator-kie-tools/packages/cors-proxy/README.md

 # cors-proxy

-This package contains a simple `cors-proxy` is a simple Node.js application intended to be used to solve cors issues while connecting our front end tools (online-editor, serverless-logic-web-tools) with external services (github, bitbucket, openshift, kubernetes...)
+This package contains a `cors-proxy`, which is a simple Node.js application intended to be used to solve CORS issues while connecting our front end tools (online-editor, serverless-logic-web-tools) with external services (GitHub, Bitbucket, OpenShift, Kubernetes...)

 # Build